 The tax, which is applied across all insurance premiums, will effect Corporate, Commercial and Professionals insurance premiums as well as 50 million domestic policies for private insurance including cars, homes and private medical cover.

 IPT was introduced in 1994 to increase revenue from the insurance sector, which was viewed by the government at the time as being under-taxed.
 Life insurance, permanent health insurance and all other long-term insurances are exempt.
-Motor insurance (if the insurance contract is taken out through a supplier of motor cars or motor cycles or through one of their connected suppliers), Holiday Travel insurance and mechanical breakdown policies are charged at 20% IPT.
-This higher rate remained unchanged following the autumn statement.
+Travel insurance and mechanical breakdown policies are charged 20% IPT and this higher rate remained unchanged following the autumn statement.

 Steve Bamforth, Group Chief Executive at Griffiths & Armour commented, “Whilst the Chancellor’s decision has no immediate change to insurance premium costs, our priority and commitment will always be to provide the right advice and guidance when changes to the insurance market have implications for our clients’ businesses”.
 He added, “we would encourage any of our clients who have immediate questions to contact us and their broker will be on hand to answer their questions.
 Our brokers will also continue to work closely with each of our clients as part of our usual approach to client service to ensure any IPT concerns they may have are addressed”.